kiddsoftware/srscollector/_posts/2013-11-17-30-days-of-srscollector.md

 And while I was waiting to be seen, I read my ebook of <a href="http://www.amazon.fr/Main-gauche-nuit-Ursula-Guin/dp/2253113166"><i>La main gauche de la nuit</i></a>, and I found well over a dozen words I'd learned using SRS Collector this month.
+And there have been plenty more of my new words in conversations all weekend.

 ## What next